Cambridge University HPC Resources

 Software

-There are several software packages pre-installed on the HPC and available through the module command, as covered in Section 6.1.
+There are several software packages pre-installed on the HPC and available through the module command, as covered in 6.1 Using pre-installed software.
 However, the latest versions of software are not always available.
 You can request the HPC helpdesk to install newer versions (or an entirely new software), although they may sometimes not do so, if it’s a fast-changing software.

 Alternatively, we recommend that you manage local software using Mamba, as explained in Software Management.
 Note that some software packages can be quite large, but the home directory on CSD3 only has 50GB.
 This risks running out of space in the home as you install more and more software.
 There are a few things we recommend to avoid this situation: